 Domestic Programme Fund

 The Domestic Programme Fund (DPF) provides funding to charities for small-sized projects in the UK that will deliver against some of the objectives listed below.
 Over one year on from when forced marriage became a criminal offence, it is now more important for us to recognise the significance of having even better service provision for all those at risk.
-This can be achieved if all of the partners across government, non-governmental organisations and other key agencies continue to work collectively and collaboratively.
+This can be achieved if all partners across government, non-governmental organisations and other key agencies continue to work collectively and collaboratively.

 Our publications and other resources